gogo2/npp-darcula/README.md

 * C#
 * Java
 * HTML
+* JavaScript and JSON
 * XML
+* CMake
+(Note: some styles may slightly differ from original Darcula because of Notepad++ limitations)

 ####Installation
 Copy file **Darcula.xml** to _C:/Users/{UserName}/AppData/Roaming/Notepad++/themes_ directory.

 Stay tuned for more languages!